California father of 10, accused of abusing his children, says he's 'like the Indiana Jones' of spirituality

 Allen told the KCRA reporter that he was “not an animal” and “not a cruel dad whatsoever.”

-“I am the most loving parent that I can possibly be,” he said.
+“I am the most loving parent that I could possibly be,” he said.

-He also said he was religious and practiced Kabballah, saying he was “like the Indiana Jones when it comes to spirituality.”
+He also said he was religious and practiced Kabbalah, saying he was “like the Indiana Jones when it comes to spirituality.”

 Authorities have said that the children described various incidents of “intentional abuse” in interviews.
 They suffered puncture wounds, burns and bruises consistent with getting shot with a pellet or BB gun, according to the department.